polkadot-fellows/xcm-format/README.md

 - `asset: MultiAsset` The asset(s) to be debited.
 - `effect: Ai` What should be done with the assets.

-### `RelayMessageParachain`

-An instructive message to indicate that a given message should be relayed to a further *Destination Chain*.
-The actual message presented to the *Destination Chain* will be of type `Parachain Relayed Message` and properly present the original sender in it.

-Parameter(s):

-- `destination: ParaId` The chain index to which this `message` should be relayed within a `ParachainRelayMessage`.
-- `messages: Vec<Xcm>` The messages to be interpreted by the *Recipient*.

-### `ParachainRelayMessage`

-A counterpart message to RelayMessageParachain, this is what is sent by the Relayer to the `destination` parachain mentioned in the RelayMessageParachain message.
-It is instructive only of the fact that an RelayMessageParachain with `message` and a `destination` equal to the *Receiving Parachain* was sent by the `source` parachain of the *Origin Relay-chain*.

-Parameter(s):

-- `source: ParaId` The chain index from which this `message` has been relayed from an `RelayMessageParachain`.
-- `messages: Vec<Xcm>` The messages to be interpreted by the *Recipient*.

 ### `Balances`